-This could be one of the most exciting developments in diabetes research in decades.
+This could be one of the most interesting findings in diabetes research in decades.

-On June 22, 2025, a clinical trial published in the New England Journal of Medicine revealed something remarkable: 83% of participants with Type 1 diabetes were able to stop using insulin for over a year after receiving stem cell–derived therapy.
+One remarkable finding was published in a clinical trial on June 22, 2025, in the New England Journal of Medicine: 83 percent of people with Type 1 diabetes who were treated with stem cell–derived therapy were able to stop using insulin for more than a year.

-The treatment, known as VX-264, works by replacing the body’s lost beta cells the cells responsible for producing insulin.
+The treatment, known as VX-264, would function by replacing the body’s decimated beta cells the cells that make insulin.

 How It Works

-Scientists encapsulate lab-grown pancreatic islet cells (the insulin-producing kind) and implant them into the body, where they naturally restore insulin production.
+In one, scientists encapsulate lab-grown insulin producing cells and implant them in the body, where they spontaneously restore insulin production.

 Why It Matters